Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-10-31-GloVe_Global_Vectors_for_Word_Representation.md

 Finally, let \\( P_{ij}=P(j\|i)=X_{ij}/X_{i} \\) be the probability that word j appear in the context of word i.

-How to correlate the co-occurence matrix to two words in some phase.
+The following would explain How to correlate the ratio of co-occurence of target words for information to embed the distinction of words.

-The following table from the GloVe paper would explain it.

 ![](/img/Image/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-10-31-GloVe_Global_Vectors_for_Word_Representation/Co-occurence_matrix_probability.png)

-GloVe is log-bilinear regression model so the cost function is the same from the following
+GloVe is log-bilinear regression model and then the cost function is the same from the following

 ![](/img/Image/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-10-31-GloVe_Global_Vectors_for_Word_Representation/Cost_function.png)